audio-lab/audio-formant/process.md

 ## Q: how can we use the fact that noise varying samples are calculated 3 times per triangle, for each vertex?
-A: Use lines, now only 2 times.
+* ✔ Use lines, now only 2 times.